Circular Economy Opportunity

 The work has already started.
 Many businesses have already adopted circular economy approaches and reaped the benefits.
 Provincially, the 2016 Waste Free Ontario Act and Strategy for a Waste-Free Ontario: Building the Circular Economy lay the foundation for a radical transformation of waste production and management in the province.

 Businesses and governments can only capture these opportunities by working together.
-By bringing together leaders from the private, public and not-for-profit sectors, CEIL will catalyze the development of innovative circular economy solutions, such as new processes, products, policies and partnerships.
+By bringing together leaders from the private, public and not-for-profit sectors, CEL will catalyze the development of innovative circular economy solutions, such as new processes, products, policies and partnerships.